defaultkavy/danbooru-viewer/README.md

 ## Available Browser
 Prefer Chrome or Edge 79.
-Touch screen device is not fully support.
-(Will be support in future)
+Touch screen device is not fully supported.
+(Will be supported in future)

 ## Supported Booru
 - Danbooru.donmai.us